Alex0494/docker-pgsqlserver/README.md

 You can find the image @ dockerhub.com/alex0494/pgsqlserver

 If you find this helpful or encounter any bugs or issues shoot me an email at: aries0494@icloud.com

+edit1:

+to access phppgadmin afert you launched the image, in your browser type:

+> localhost:8081/phppgadmin

+if the server responds with a 402: UNAUTHORIZED:

+> sudo docker exec -i -t <container-id> /bin/bash
+> vim /etc/apache2/conf-enabled/phppgadmin.conf

+comment out or remove “Require local”, and restart the container.

+Enjoy.